FIWARE/tutorials.Working-with-Linked-Data/README.md

 ./services orion
 ```

+> [!NOTE]
-> **Note:** If you want to clean up and start over again you can do so with the following command:
+>  If you want to clean up and start over again you can do so with the following command:
 >
 > ```
 > ./services stop